habovh/react-native-gifted-table/README.md

 :warning: It is important that all of your rows contain the same number of cells.
 If you want to "skip" a cell, simply add an empty `<Cell />` as a placeholder.
 There is currently no way to have a cell span over multiple columns.

+## Known limiations

+For performance reasons, cells width is only computed once when the cells mount.
+For this reason, if the data in the table happens to change and you need the table to adjust the columns width again using the new data, you may call `.reset()` on the `<Table />` component.